KushalRegmi61/veritas-news-credibility-analyzer/README.md

 # Veritas: News Credibility Analyzer

+Can we trust what we read online? <br>
+Can AI help spot fake news and explain why?

-Advanced ML system with risk assessment, pattern analysis, and explainable AI for news verification using Text and Metadata.
+These questions inspired the creation of Veritas, a full-stack ML-powered platform with risk assessment, pattern analysis, and explainable AI for news verification using Text and Metadata.

 ---